avnet-iotconnect/iotc-lora-demos/docs/iotc-lora-device-onboard.md

 ### Creating a Template

-A template in IoTConnect is a predefined structure that helps manage LoRaWAN devices and their properties.
+A template in IOTCONNECT is a predefined structure that helps manage LoRaWAN devices and their properties.
 Templates streamline device management by allowing seamless data flow and provision of associated attributes.

 #### Benefits of Using Templates: